3 Memory and Allocators

 Local objects that are stored in the stack space of a function are automatically freed/destroyed at the end of the function scope.

-This same logic applies to any other special structure in Zig that have it’s own scope by surrounding it with curly braces ({}).
+This same logic applies to any other special structure in Zig that have its own scope by surrounding it with curly braces ({}).
 For loops, while loops, if else statements, etc. For example, if you declare any local object in the scope of a for loop, this local object is accessible only within the scope of this particular for loop.
 Because once the scope of this for loop ends, the space in the stack reserved for this for loop is freed.
 The example below demonstrates this idea.

-// This does not compile succesfully!
+// This does not compile successfully!

 const a = [_]u8{0, 1, 2, 3, 4};